vasvlad/nodemcu_sm2302/README.md

-# NodeMCU MQTT-Enabled AM2302
+# NodeMCU MQTT-Enabled AM2302 Temp/Humidity Sensor
-##Temperature/Humidity Sensor

 A NodeMCU application that publishes a timestamped JSON temperature/humidity event to an MQTT topic on a configured interval.

+#GUIDE IS A WORK IN PROGRESS

 ##Installation